Skip to main content

 To access private cloud storage buckets that aren't managed by Anyscale, configure permissions using the patterns below.

-To use private cloud storage buckets concurrently with $ANYSCALE_ARTIFACT_STORAGE, pass the generated access keys or service account into the call to the cloud provider API directly, instead of setting them as process-wide global variables.
+Access to $ANYSCALE_ARTIFACT_STORAGE will be blocked as you override the default AWS/GCS credentials.
+To use private cloud storage buckets concurrently with $ANYSCALE_ARTIFACT_STORAGE, pass the generated access keys or service account into the call to the cloud provider API directly, instead of setting them as process-wide environment variables.

 Choosing which storage to use